-In model runs natural mortality (M) by sex was assumed to be constant over time, and the same for each stock, with female M = 0.25 y-1 and male M = 0.30 y-1.
-An alternative model was run with higher M for males to resolve patterns in sex ratio by age class.
+In all model runs, natural mortality (M) by sex was assumed to be constant over time, and the same for each stock, with female M = 0.225 y-1 and male M = 0.30 y-1.
+An alternative model was run with higher M for females to match the value used in 2021, 2022, and 2023 assessments.
+The higher female M value used in the 2024 assessment was selected on the basis of parameter sensitivity analyses and to improve patterns in sex by age class.

 The model used 17 selectivity ogives (11 for the eastern and western spawning and non-spawning fisheries and six for the trawl surveys on the Chatham Rise and Sub-Antarctic) and two migration ogives (Chatham Rise to Sub-Antarctic migration, defined separately for males and females).

 Prior distributions were assumed for all parameters.
 Bounds for the acoustic catchability parameters were calculated by O'Driscoll et al (2016) (who called them overall bounds); for YCS, bounds were set at the 0.001 and 0.999 quantiles of their distributions (Table 21).
 Prior distributions for all other parameters were assumed to be uniform, with bounds that were wide enough so as not to affect point estimation, or, for some ogive parameters, deliberately set to constrain the ogive to a plausible shape.